rdstar1996/pyexcel/README.md

 ### The project explores a way to insert data from excel files into any database.

-*  The idea of the project is to use to define a ** schema.json ** file which contains information about, different database table, which is idicated by "tablename" and "columns".
+*  The idea of the project is to use to define a **schema.json** file which contains information about, different database table, which is idicated by "tablename" and "columns".

-*  The data about the data base should be a ** excel file **, where in a excel file different sheet eg:"sheet1","sheet2" contains data for the database.
+*  The data about the data base should be a **excel file**, where in a excel file different sheet eg:"sheet1","sheet2" contains data for the database.
 The reference of "sheetname" in the json file will point to sheetname in excel.
-    Example:

             {
                 "sheetname":"Sheet1",
                 "tablename":"Teacher",